cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 - **If you must use zram**, pair it with a userspace OOM manager like [systemd-oomd](https://www.freedesktop.org/software/systemd/man/latest/systemd-oomd.service.html) or [earlyoom](https://github.com/rfjakob/earlyoom).
-Without one, the kernel's OOM killer can leave the system hung for minutes before acting.
+Without one, the kernel's OOM killer can leave the system hung for minutes before acting -- it only fires after exhausting many cycles of aggressive reclaim that often accomplish nothing (more on this below).
 - **On servers, zram has additional significant problems.** One major one is that its memory usage is totally segregated from the rest of the system, and as such is not charged to any cgroup, breaking isolation semantics.